Los Huisaches, Texas

 Los Huisaches is a census-designated place (CDP) in Webb County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 17.
+This was a new CDP for the 2010 census, with a population of 17.

 It is one of several colonias in the county.

 Geography

 Los Huisaches is located at 27°54′25″N 99°28′33″W (27.907028, -99.475803).
 The CDP has a total area of 0.5 sqmi, all land.

+Demographics

+Los Huisaches first appeared as a census designated place in the 2010 U.S. census.

+2020 census

 Education

 Residents are in the United Independent School District.
 Zoned schools include: San Isidro Elementary School, Elias Herrera Middle School, United High School.

 The designated community college for Webb County is Laredo Community College.